T–V distinction in the world's languages: Lithuanian

 In Lithuanian, historically, aside from familiar tu and respectful jūs or Jūs, also used to express plural, there was a special form tamsta, mostly referred to in third-person singular (although referring in second-person singular is also not uncommon).
 This form was used to communicate with a stranger who has not earned particular respect (a beggar, for example).
 Modern Lithuanian Dictionary describes tamsta as a polite form of second singular person tu, making its meaning somewhere in the middle between informal tu and formal jūs.
 Through the Soviet occupation period, however, this form was mostly replaced by standard neutral form drauge (the vocative case for draugas, "comrade", the latter being the standard formal form of addressing in all languages of the Soviet Union used in all situations, from "comrade Stalin" to "comrade student"), and by now tamsta is used sparsely.
 A common way of addressing people whom one doesn't know well is also Ponas (m) and Ponia (f), from Polish forms of address pan and pani, respectively.

 Indo-Aryan languages

-Hindi and Urdu
+Hindustani (Hindi-Urdu)

-In the standard forms of both Hindi and Urdu there are three levels of honorifics:
+In the standard forms of Hindustani (both Hindi as well as Urdu) there are three levels of honorifics: